jamesdidathing/cloud-site/README.md

 # Cloud Resume Challenge

-A serverless resume website built on AWS Cloud.
+A serverless resume website built on AWS Cloud, with automatic deployment with GitHub Actions.

 ## Live Site